built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-define-apps.md

 - tooltip - to match fdc3 1.2 and 2.0 definitions
 - moreInfo - to match additional information provided by fdc3 2.0 apps
 - name - not actively used (more as a fallback) but supported for fdc3 1.2 or 2.0 mappings.
+- launchPreference - This is an optional and new setting added to v15 of workspace-platform-starter.
+This lets the directory owner or the app owner specify a preference that should apply to the application when launching.
+  - bounds - Bounds can optionally be specified.
+A view is something that exists in a platform/browser window so this allows a preference for height/width to be specified.
+A classic window can already specify a height and width in it's manifest but you may want a custom height/width for this app entry (especially if the window is defined as an external manifest as opposed to an inline one).
+  - defaultCentered - a particular view/classic window might need to be centered on launch.
+This allows the app/directory owner to specify that preference.
+  - options - Optional options that are specific to the app/manifest type.
+Only view/inline-view has supported settings at this time.
+    - view - hostUrl lets you specify that this view should be loaded into a specific Platform API window instead of the default browser window.
+The ability to have Platform API and Browser windows together in the same platform was added in v15 of @openfin/workspace-platform.

 The rest of the fields are self explanatory but the intents array deserves more detail.